The Crete, Greece Trip

 Scroll to see all dates

-Limited private room upgrades are available at checkout for $799 (2025) and $899 (2026).
-If no longer available, you can inquire after booking and we may be able to secure one.
+Limited private room upgrades are available at checkout starting from $799 (2026) and $899 (2027).
+If no longer available, you can inquire after booking, and we may be able to secure one.

 Standard payments include a $500 deposit + 3 installments.
 Extended payment plans are available upon request.